Zimbabwe journalist Hopewell Chin’ono arrested on new charge

-HARARE, Zimbabwe (AP) - Zimbabwe police have arrested investigative journalist, Hopewell Chin’ono on contempt of court charges, his lawyers said Tuesday.
+HARARE, Zimbabwe (AP) - Zimbabwe police have arrested investigative journalist, Hopewell Chin’ono on contempt of court charges, his lawyer said Tuesday.

 Chin’ono recently spent nearly six weeks in prison on accusations of supporting an anti-government protest.
 He was released on bail in September pending trial.